docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 When you position the cursor in a document and begin typing, the Toolkit offers completion choices from among keywords, global functions, functions that are defined in the current document, and functions defined in the object-model dictionary that is currently selected from the flyout menu.

-CHAPTER 2: The ExtendScript Toolkit

-The Script Editor

-23

 You can use the flyout menu at the upper right corner of the document window to choose an object-model dictionary to use for completion.
 Available dictionaries depend on which applications are loaded.
 See "Inspecting object models" on page 36.